-The following Construction guidance note Produced in partnership with James Bowling provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with James Bowling of 4 Pump Court provides comprehensive and up to date legal information covering:

 Scott Schedules are often very useful in construction disputes.
 They help to identify the key issues between the parties, and to set out for the judge in a single document a summary of the parties’ rival cases on an item-by-item basis.

-The need for a Scott Schedule (Scott Schedules derive their name from one of the early Official Referees sitting in what is now the Technology & Construction Court) in construction cases arises because the parties’ disputes are often factually very complex.
+The need for a Scott Schedule in construction cases arises because the parties’ disputes are often factually very complex.
 It can be confusing and time-consuming to move back and forth between the parties’ rival (and often very long) statements of case in order to compare what each of them says about a particular item.
 A Scott Schedule is designed to provide a single-source document setting out the rival cases.

 Scott Schedules are typically used to compare the parties’ respective positions in: